 Finding accommodation in Romania

 Apart from this, many expats also use the services of English-speaking and reputable real estate agents who are familiar with the local market.
-As foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents, hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
-Utilising estate agents is also useful in negotiating with prospective landlords don't speak English.
+Foreigners are often assumed to be wealthy and are therefore frequently targeted by scammers, unscrupulous landlords and dubious real estate agents.
+Hiring a reputable real estate agent to assist with paperwork and lease negotiations can help to guard against this.
+Utilising estate agents is also useful in negotiating with prospective landlords who don't speak English.

 Renting accommodation in Romania

-Lease agreements in Romania tend to last for a 12-month period, but shorter leases can be negotiated.
+Lease agreements in Romania tend to last for 12 months, but shorter leases can be negotiated.
 To secure a lease, a deposit amounting to up to three months' of rent is required.
-Rent is paid on a monthly basis and usually includes basic utilities.
+Rent is paid monthly and usually includes basic utilities.
 Furnished accommodation is also available at a higher price.

 Expats who secure their lease through estate agents will have to pay agency fees based on the monthly rent cost.